 Oftentimes we don’t realize our team members are drowning in projects until it’s too late.
 But it doesn’t have to be this way.
 Resource management allows you, the manager or team lead, to make sure your team members are confident with the amount of work on their plate, as well as the tools they need to accomplish each task.

-An effective resource management plan not only helps you properly allocate resources to keep your projects running smoothly, but it also prevents employee burnout.
+An effective resource management plan not only helps you properly assign resources to keep your projects running smoothly, but it also prevents employee burnout.
 When resource management is done right, you’re empowering your team to produce work at a sustainable rate and with higher quality.
 Better yet, by knowing they have the capacity to do their best work, your team will feel satisfied at the end of the day.

 If you’re not already convinced that resource management is critical to your team’s success, let’s dig a little deeper.
 Check out these advantages you don’t want to miss out on: